velpegor/ELITE/README.md

 <img src="figs/figure1.png" width=100% height=100% class="center">
 </p>

-Ensuring the safety of generative models requires rigorous and nuanced evaluation of toxic content across both text and image modalities. **ELITE** (Enhanced Language-Image Toxicity Evaluation) is a comprehensive safety evaluator and benchmark designed to address the limitations of existing safety assessments for generative models.
+Ensuring the safety of VLMs requires rigorous and nuanced evaluation of toxic content across both text and image modalities. **ELITE** (Enhanced Language-Image Toxicity Evaluation) is a comprehensive safety evaluator and benchmark designed to address the limitations of existing safety assessments for VLM safety.
 By providing a more granular and trustworthy evaluation framework, ELITE enables a deeper understanding of model vulnerabilities and promotes the development of safer AI systems.

 > **Core Mechanism:** ELITE introduces a sophisticated safety evaluator that analyzes complex language-image interactions to detect toxicity that traditional benchmarks might overlook.